Cascading/CascadingSDK/README.md

 the Impatient"](http://docs.cascading.org/impatient/) and the [Lingual HBase tutorial](http://docs.cascading.org/tutorials/lingual-hbase/)

+## Driven

+The `driven` directory contains an installer for the [Driven plugin](http://cascading.io/driven) for Cascading.
+Type `install-driven-plugin` to install the latest version.

 ## Preview

 The `preview` subdirectory includes projects from the Cascading eco-system, that are not yet released.